 Florida nonprofit names are required to end in “Incorporated,” “Inc,” “Corporation,” or “Corp.”
 Ending them in “Co or “Company” is not allowed.
-Do not use or assume the name is approved until you receive your filing acknowledgement from the Division of Corporations.
+Do not use or assume the name is approved until you receive your filing acknowledgment from the Division of Corporations.

 Also, the name of your nonprofit corporation cannot be identical to the name of another nonprofit corporation registered with the Florida Department of State.
 In Florida, a specific description of the organization’s activities and purpose is also desired.
-If you intend to apply for 501(c)(3) status, then an extra page for the necessary IRS tax exempt language will have to be attached, because the form in Florida does not provide enough space for the whole text.
+If you intend to apply for 501(c)(3) status, then an extra page for the necessary IRS tax-exempt language will have to be attached, because the form in Florida does not provide enough space for the whole text.

 Benefits of Nonprofit Status